Make this beautiful abstract beginners punch needle trioPublished on 22 October 2021 2 min read

 Poke your needle through the centre of one of the stitches...

 ... and pull your needle out the other side (the ‘back’ of your work).

 The yarn tail should now be anchored, as it is ‘squished’ inside the stitch.
 Cut off the excess yarn flush against the stitching on the ‘back’ of your design.
 That's it!

 This kind of finish makes a feature of your edging.
 I often pick the yarn colour that I used for my background, but you could use a contrasting colour for a striking effect.

 Cut around the project so you have a 3cm (1⅛in) border of fabric all around.
 Flip the project so the side NOT on display is facing.
 Fold the edges of the fabric over once by 1.5cm (about ⅝in), then again to double hem.
 Pin in place.

-Thread your wool needle with your chosen yarn color.
+Thread your wool needle with your chosen yarn colour.
 Push your needle into the fold of the fabric and pull through; this will pull the knot into the fold of the fabric (for demonstration, mine is on show).
 Bring the needle up and over and into the fold, close to where you first inserted the needle.
 Repeat all the way around.